 INSTANCE_CUSTOM to make them swim faster or slower by multiplying

 //set speed from 50% - 150% of regular speed float time = (TIME * (0.5 + INSTANCE_CUSTOM.y) * time_scale) + (6.28318 * INSTANCE_CUSTOM.x);

 You can even experiment with changing the per-instance color the same way you changed the per-instance custom value.

 One problem that you will run into at this point is that the fish are animated, but they are not moving.
 You can move them by updating the per-instance transform for each fish every frame.
-Although doing so will be faster then moving thousands of MeshInstances per frame, it is still likely to be slow.
+Although doing so will be faster than moving thousands of MeshInstances per frame, it'll still likely be slow.

 In the next tutorial we will cover how to use Particles to take advantage of the GPU and move each fish around individually while still receiving the benefits of instancing.